dimi-fn/Various-Data-Science-Scripts/Web Development/TDD/README.md

     * after the fizzbuzz function, you have to export that as a module:
         * `module.exports = {fizzbuzz}`
     * Now, at the fizzbuzz.test.js file you can import the function and then test it

+* In order to run the tests: navigate to the **package.json** file and mofify:

+        "scripts": {
+            "test": "jest --watch"
+        }

+In this way, Jest will automatically look for files with a **.test.js** extension and run as many as it finds.

+* In order to have a check on what percentage of your code has test coverage, modify again the **package.json** file:

+        "scripts": {
+        "test": "jest --watch --silent"
+        "coverage": "jest --coverage"
+        }

+* Finally, run `npm run coverage`